 Epson's Contrast Ratio Testing method used is..

-We thank Epson for supplying the below showing us how they test their home cinema projectors.
+Epson showing us how they test their home cinema projectors, yes in a mode you'll never use!

 We note that Epson did not make the above testing methodology but are simply following one.